zaidschouwey98/DAI_naval_battle/src/main/java/ch/heigvd/dai/Battleship_AP.md

 #### Rematch offer
 The server asks both clients if they would like to play a rematch:
-- If both clients agree to a rematch, the server generates new grids and starts a new game.
+- If both clients agree to a rematch, the server starts a new game.
 - If at least one of the clients declines, the server closes the connection with both clients.

 ## Section 3 - Messages